Angular Data Grid: Number Filter

 |

 input is used with JavaScript controlling what characters the user is allowed (rather than the browser).
+You can also provide custom logic to parse the provided value into a number to be used in the filtering.

 Custom number support is enabled by specifying configuration similar to the following: